zerolend/pyth-oracles/README.md

 This repo contains Chainlink interfaces for Pyth network pricefeeds.
 This allows Chainlink-based dApps to easily access Pyth pricefeeds.

-The deployment of the various oracles is detailed here:
+The deployment of the various oracles on zkSync is detailed here:

 | Price Feed | Address                                    |
 | ---------- | ------------------------------------------ |